 The F.Y.
 Chang Foundation, established in 1988, grew from the F.Y.
 Chang Fund for the Study of Chinese Law, endowed by Stuart and Julia Chang Bloch at Harvard Law School.
 The foundation was established in memory of Chang Fuyun, also known as F.Y.
-Chang, he was in the first cohort of Chinese students to attend Harvard Law School and he was the first Boxer Indemnity Scholarship student to graduate from the school.
+Chang.
+He was in the first cohort of Chinese students to attend Harvard Law School and was the first Boxer Indemnity Scholarship student to graduate from the school.

 Upon returning to China, Chang joined the Foreign Ministry, taking on a number of diplomatic positions, and becoming President of Jiaotung University in Beijing in 1923.
-Later, as Director General of the Chinese Maritime Customs Service, he played a central role in returning customs authority from foreign domination to Chinese control, as well as regaining China’s tariff autonomy, and he earned a reputation as a man of high integrity at a time when China struggled with issues of corruption and civil unrest.
+Later, as Director General of the Chinese Maritime Customs Service, he played a central role in returning customs authority from foreign domination to Chinese control, as well as regaining China’s tariff autonomy.
+He earned a reputation for high integrity at a time when China struggled with corruption and civil unrest.
 He also represented China during negotiations leading to the founding of the United Nations in 1945.

-As one of republican China’s most respected government officials, Chang emigrated to America after the founding of the People’s Republic of China in 1949, and his family followed in 1951.
+One of republican China’s most respected government officials, Chang emigrated to America after the founding of the People’s Republic of China in 1949, followed by his family in 1951.
 He spent the next three decades in San Francisco.
 His collection of Chinese art and calligraphy was renowned and he retained a deep knowledge and appreciation of traditional Chinese culture.
-In the catalogue of an exhibition of this collection at Harvard’s Arthur Sackler Museum, Edgar Peters Bowron writes of F.Y.
+In the catalogue from an exhibition of this collection at Harvard’s Arthur Sackler Museum, Edgar Peters Bowron writes of F.Y.
 Chang in the foreword:

 “…he formed his collection as an expression of the old Chinese ideal of the scholar-official as a person of cultivation and learning… Quite apart from its aesthetic value, the Chang collection is a remarkable document of China’s struggle to adapt its ancient culture and system of government to the values of an age of world wars and superpowers.”